-CLAUSE I.87 - DEAR 952.204-71 SENSITIVE FOREIGN NATIONS CONTROLS (APR 1994)
+CLAUSE I.87 - DEAR 952.204-71 SENSITIVE FOREIGN NATIONS CONTROLS (MAR 2011)

-(a) In connection with any activities in the performance of this contract contractor agrees to comply with the "Sensitive Foreign Nations Controls" requirements attached to this contract, relating to those countries, which may from time to time, be identified to the contractor by written notice as sensitive foreign nations.
-The contractor shall have the right to terminate its performance under this contract upon at least 60 days' prior written notice to the contracting officer if the contractor determines that it is unable, without substantially interfering with its polices or without adversely impacting its performance to continue performance of the work under this contract as a result of such notification.
-If the contractor elects to terminate performance, the provisions of this contract regarding termination for the convenience of the Government shall apply.

-(b) The provisions of this clause shall be included in any subcontracts.
+- (a) In connection with any activities in the performance of this contract, the Contractor agrees to comply with the "Sensitive Foreign Nations Controls" requirements attached to this contract, relating to those countries, which may from time to time, be identified to the Contractor by written notice as sensitive foreign nations.
+The Contractor shall have the right to terminate its performance under this contract upon at least 60 days' prior written notice to the Contracting Officer if the Contractor determines that it is unable, without substantially interfering with its polices or without adversely impacting its performance to continue performance of the work under this contract as a result of such notification.
+If the Contractor elects to terminate performance, the provisions of this contract regarding termination for the convenience of the Government shall apply. - (b) The provisions of this clause shall be included in any subcontracts which may involve making unclassified information about nuclear technology available to sensitive foreign nations.